Checking engineering products using magnetic particle testing methods

 - wrought products/materials (such as forged, rolled, extruded)

-- cold formed products (such as by bending, pressing, rolling)
+- cold formed products (by bending, pressing, rolling)

 - other specific products